radams2000/Matlab_LTspice_Opt/README.md

 The software may be downloaded using the link here.

 There are 2 zip files, one containing the Matlab code, and one containing a few sample LTspice schematics.
-Also you will find a Readme.pdf, that contains detailes instrucrions on how to set up and run your optimization schematics.
+Also you will find a Readme.pdf, that contains detailed instrucrions on how to set up and run your optimization schematics.